tetherless-world/ontology-engineering/oe2020/patient-guideline-recommender/demo.md

 How does this guideline recommendation apply to me?

 #### Query:
-In this query, we find the associated cohort to Guideline 5.27 and extract the type of its members (`?userConstraint`).
+In this query, we find the associated cohort to Guideline 5.27 and extract the type of its members (`?userConstraint`), then check if each matches the current user (`?match`).

-In SPARQL:
+In SPARQL on the inferred ontology, run:
 ```sparql
 SELECT DISTINCT ?userConstraint ?match WHERE {
 	pgo:Guideline-5.27 a ?restriction .